caqueirozdev/caqueirozdev/README.md

 ### 🌱 Technologies I'm learning
 - 💻 JavaScript, React, HTML, Typescript and CSS are the technologies I'm deepening my knowledge in.
-- 😁​ I also have an interest in learning C#, Python and React.js.
+- 😁​ I also have an interest in learning C#, Python, MongoDB and React.js.

 ### 🫣 What I'm Currently Doing
 Currently, I'm exploring new technologies, working on personal projects, and contributing to open-source projects.
 I'm always seeking interesting challenges and learning opportunities.